 Education

-SSAI postgraduate training program in Critical Emergency Medicine – advanced resuscitation science and practice
+SSAI postgraduate training programme in Critical Emergency Medicine (SSAI CrEM)

-This is the curriculum for the two (2) year advanced training program in Critical Emergency Medicine.
-At the end of the program the candidate should have scientifically based clinical proficiency in assessing and treating critically ill and injured patients and stabilising them during transport to a department or facility where they can receive further care.
-The skillset for these tasks can also be of use in other clinical settings (for example in the intensive care department, operating suite, as well as on the wards) although this is not the primary focus of the program.
+At the end of the programme the candidate should have scientifically based clinical proficiency in assessing and treating critically ill and injured patients and stabilising them during transport to a department or facility where they can receive further care.
+The skillset for these tasks can also be of use in other clinical settings, for example in the intensive care department, operating suite, in wards and so on.
 The CrEM candidate should have systems level knowledge of prehospital emergency medical services including dispatch and response, protocols and quality indicators.
-These doctors will end up being the resident experts in such matters within their departments, leading resuscitation teams and influencing local policy and practice.
-Others may continue on to (or already be established in) careers in prehospital and retrieval medicine.

 1. Advanced resuscitation practice in the widest sense